User Guide

 Remote Access

-You can browse and read your library from any device on the same WiFi network — a phone, tablet, or another computer — without installing anything.
-Folio runs a small web server on your machine and serves the library over your local network.
+Browse and read your library from any device on the same WiFi — phone, tablet, or another computer — without installing anything.
+Two surfaces are available, toggled independently:

 Setting up